p3732/arrival_film_analysis/src/chapter4 free will.md

 <!--All these traits make her the exact opposite of the Heptapods, who are shown as plain, boring and emotionless beings, without any cultural objects or garnishments.-->
 <!--If having visions of the future made the aliens into what they are, then Louise might now value Hannah's spontaneity and creativity even more.-->

-But even if Louise embraces her future with Hannah, her choice merely 'coincides' with the determined future.
+But even if Louise embraces her future with Hannah, her choice merely 'coincide' with the determined future.
 At no point was there the possibility to decide against having Hannah, so it can not be said that Louise acted upon free will, but the reason for the future to be determined in the way that it is, is due to her will.
 Hence her future might be determined, but it is determined by her will.
 Thus she seems to only partly behave like a Heptapod, as she is enacting history the way she wants it to happen.